hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 ========================

 According to Lopez de Prado: "**Variation of Information** can be interpreted as the uncertainty we expect in one variable if we are told the value of another".
-Variation of information is a metric and satisfies the axioms from the introduction.
+The variation of information is a true metric and satisfies the axioms from the introduction.

 .. math::
    \begin{align*}